nandinik2001/NandiniKrishna_code/task-management/README.md

 - **Styles:** Modify `styles.css` to change the appearance of the website, such as colors, fonts, and layout.
 - **JavaScript:** Customize the behavior of the application by editing `script.js`.
 For example, you can add more features like task deadlines, reminders, or priority settings.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

-## Contributing

-Contributions are welcome!
-Please fork this repository, make your changes, and submit a pull request.